ipfs/community/code-of-conduct-procedures-for-events.md

 ## Before the event

-* Assemble event sub-comittee to handle implementation of procedures.
+* Assemble event sub-committee to handle implementation of procedures.
-* Ensure Local Planning commitee includes a quiet, private space suitable for taking reports in venue requirements.
+* Ensure Local Planning committee includes a quiet, private space suitable for taking reports in venue requirements.
 * Select duty officers, and familiarize them with this document and the [Code of Conduct](code-of-conduct.md).
 * Identify an organize any required training for duty officers.
 * Decide how event attendees will be able to recognize duty officers, and publicize this.
 * Schedule duty officer shifts.
-* Ensure that leaders of official off-site events (tours / newcomer dinners, etc) are familar with the Code of Conduct.
+* Ensure that leaders of official off-site events (tours / newcomer dinners, etc) are familiar with the Code of Conduct.
 * Decide which event organizers will be responsible for incident response, and familiarize them with this document and the Code of Conduct.
 * Make sure all of the people in this section have each others' contact information.
 * Consult prior event organizers for any knowledge they need to transfer relevant to enforcement (e.g. prior incident response; iterations to procedure; or people with ongoing sanctions).